BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

 ## Our DEEI Plan

-We weave diversity, equity, engagement, and inclusion into every aspect of our business and a cross every region and country where we operate.
-These three pillars outline the work we're doing.
+We weave diversity, equity, engagement, and inclusion into every aspect of our business and across every region and country where we operate, working across three pillars: people, solutions, and partnerships.

 <div class="bulma">
   <article class="media">